johndimm/headliners-and-sidemen/README.md

 - Academic papers on a given subject

-- Other ares where people from a large pool get together in various combinations to collaborate on a project.
+- Other areas where people from a large pool get together in various combinations to collaborate on projects